Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

     Vanilla Data, MOP Data, TR Data, Project Atlas Data are all supported.
     Keep it right under **Project Atlas Meshes** in the load order.

+- Disable the plugin **HBFS.omwscripts** from the list on the right pane.
+  (not HBFS-GMST.omwaddon just to be sure).
+  *this alone can reduce stutters by a lot so check how the game performs for you after this step*

+  Just remember that this will effectively disable the mod **Harder Better Faster Stronger** so you will have to use the vanilla difficulty slider in-game if you want to change difficulty later.

+  If disabling this happens to not cause much of a performance gain for you then its best to re-enable it.
 ---